AnyChart/docs.anychart.com/Common_Settings/Legend/Overview.md

 * [Basic Settings](Basic_Settings)

-The following sections explain how to adjust various parts of the legend:
+suchThe following sections explain how to adjust various parts of the legend:

 * [Background](Background)
 * [Title and Separator](Title_and_Separator)